gin-61/grav-plugin-keep-screen-on/README.md

 ## Credits

 I like Grav CMS.
 I am thankful to everyone who worked on it and helped me on Discord and Forum.
 This is my first plugin for grav to show that.
 I hope it will be useful.

+- Special thanks to [pamtbaau](https://github.com/pamtbaau) for their assistance giving code review.

 ## To Do